dimitri4788/notes/linuxStuff.md

 ##### Compiler options
 - Wall: include warnings.
 See man page for warnings specified
 - fPIC: Compiler directive to output position independent code, a characteristic required by shared libraries.
-Also see "-fpic"
+Also see `-fpic`
     - PIC stands for position-independent code.
 The functions in a shared library may be loaded at different addresses in different programs, so the code in the shared object must not depend on the address (or position) at which it is loaded.
 This consideration has no impact on you, as the programmer, except that you must remember to use the -fPIC flag when compiling code that will be used in a shared library
 - shared: Produce a shared object which can then be linked with other objects to form an executable
 - Wl,options: Pass options to linker
-    - In this example the options to be passed on to the linker are: "-soname libctest.so.1".
-The name passed with the "-o" option is passed to gcc
+    - In this example the options to be passed on to the linker are: `-soname libctest.so.1`.
+The name passed with the `-o` option is passed to gcc
 - Option -o: Output of operation.
-In this case the name of the shared object to be output will be "libctest.so.1.0"
+In this case the name of the shared object to be output will be `libctest.so.1.0`

 ### Library Path
 In order for an executable to find the required libraries to link with during run time, one must configure the system so that the libraries can be found.
-Methods available:
+Methods available:<br>

 - Add library directories to be included during dynamic linking to the file /etc/ld.so.conf
     - Add the library path to this file and then execute the command (as root) ```sudo ldconfig``` to configure the linker run-time bindings
 - Add library and path explicitly to the compiler/linker command: -lname-of-lib -L/path/to/lib
-- Specify the environment variable **LD_LIBRARY_PATH** to point to the directory paths containing the shared object library
+- Specify the environment variable `LD_LIBRARY_PATH` to point to the directory paths containing the shared object library
     - This will specify to the run time loader that the library paths will be used during execution to resolve dependencies